• Skip to primary navigation

 Melissa Vincenty is a U.S. Attorney, a registered Australian Migration Agent and the founder and managing director of Worldwide Migration Partners.
 Melissa has over 25 years of experience in U.S. Immigration Law, including practising at the world’s largest U.S. Immigration Firm and more than 15 years as a Country Specialist (China and Tibet) for Amnesty International USA.

 Disclaimer: The information in this article is general in nature, may not, and is not intended to constitute the most up-to-date legal or other information, and is for general informational purposes only.
 It does not represent legal advice specific to any individual/s situation, and should not be relied on as such.
-Please contact us for a consultation for legal advice for your individual circumstances.
+Please contact us to schedule a legal consultation for advice specific to individual circumstances.

 Filed Under: U.S. Immigration Tagged With: COVID-19, COVID-19 and US Immigration, E-3 employee, E-3 Visa, E-3 Visa Sponsor, Expat Guide, Working from home